folio-org/ui-okapi-console/doc/running-a-complete-system.md

 The steps to configure Stripes are explained in the [Quick Start](https://github.com/folio-org/stripes-core/blob/master/doc/quick-start.md) document.
+The UI Users module [ui-users](https://github.com/folio-org/ui-users) is enabled by default.

 As explained there, to use local development versions of any module, follow the 'yarn link'